 Unless otherwise noted, all fees are due according to the schedule provided by the Office of Student Affairs.
 Checks or money orders for required fees are to be made out to the Mississippi School for Mathematics and Science.
-Requests for alternate payment schedules and/or fee waivers must be made through the Office of Student Affairs in writing.
+Requests for alternate payment schedules and/or fee waivers for optional fees must be made through the Office of Student Affairs in writing.
+Requests for fee waivers for room and board and required fees must be made in writing through the MSMS Foundation.